 SME competitiveness, internationalisation and access to finance for small and medium-sized companies will be high on the agenda of the OECD’s Eurasia Week in Kazakhstan in October 2017.

-Eurasia Week is an opportunity for Eastern Partnership (EaP) countries involved in the EU4Business programme to strengthen their relations with one another and the seven other OECD countries in the Eurasia region.
+Eurasia Week is an opportunity for Eastern Partnership (EaP) countries involved in the EU4Business programme to strengthen their relations with one another, with countries from Central Asia and with OECD member countries.
 The Week serves as a platform for discussion of a broad spectrum of issues relevant to improving the competitiveness of the Eurasia region as a whole.

 “Openness for Shared Prosperity” is the title of this year’s Eurasia Week, which as usual includes a business forum and a competitiveness roundtable, where the progress of individual countries is examined.